Indoplanorbis exustus: Distribution

 The freshwater snail Indoplanorbis exustus is found across Iran, Nepal, India, Sri Lanka, Southeast Asia (for example Thailand), central Asia (Afghanistan), Arabia and Africa.

-The type locality of Indoplanorbis exustus is marshes on the coast of Malabar in southwestern India.
+The type locality of Indoplanorbis exustus is marshes on the coast of Malabar in south-western India.

 Indoplanorbis exustus is a common snail across Southeast Asia and the Indian sub-continent.
 The snail is also found in the Middle East (Oman and Socotra) and Nigeria and the Ivory Coast; these findings were attributed by Brandt (1974) to recent introductions by human activities (Brandt's view has been frequently cited in the literature on Indoplanorbis).
 In contrast to Asia, the well documented appearance of the snail in Africa (e.g., Nigeria and Ivory Coast) and more recently (2002) in the Lesser Antilles, is almost certainly the result of introductions through human activities over the last 50–100 years.